ShrineFox/Persona-5-Mod-Menu/README.md

 4. Commit the changes to your fork.
 5. Open a pull request on this repository by comparing it to your fork.
 6. Your changes will be reviewed and merged once approved.
+You don't need to use Visual Studio if you're only editing the ``.flow`` and ``.msg`` files.
+If you already used the prebuilt ModMenuBuilder to edit scripts, copy and paste your ``Scripts`` folder into the cloned solution folder, and overwrite the contents.

 ## FAQ
 ### Why Create a Builder?